Home | Browse Topics | Health & disability | Disability rights | Discrimination in the workplace: Problems with your employer

 The nurse took a “personal grievance” against the employer to the ERA.
 She argued that the hospital should have accommodated her impairment and allowed her to keep being an ED nurse without any night shifts.

-• the nurse’s medical condition came within the meaning of “disability”, as the definition of “disability” in the Human Rights Act includes “psychiatric illness”
+The ERA noted that the nurse’s medical condition came within the meaning of “disability,” as the definition of “disability” in the Human Rights Act includes “psychiatric illness”.
+Also, the ERA decided that:

-• she’d suffered some kind of loss or harm (a “detriment”) – she’d lost wages and she’d suffered uncertainty and anxiety and loss of job satisfaction
+• she’d suffered some kind of loss or harm (a “detriment”) – she’d lost wages, suffered uncertainty and anxiety, had experienced loss of job satisfaction, and had been withdrawn from a training course

 • the hospital made its decision because of her disability.

 The final issue to decide at this first stage was if she had been treated worse than other workers – but the question is, which other workers should she be compared to?
-This issue may seem obvious, but in some cases judges have taken such a restrictive, technical approach that the claim of discrimination never gets past stage 1.
+This group, which is often called the “comparator group”, can be difficult to determine.
+The courts have said that it is important not to take a restrictive, technical approach to this task to reflect the policy of the legislation.

 The comparison question: Who should you be compared with?